Breast Fullness Versus Breast Engorgement

 - You stop breastfeeding without slowly weaning your baby.

-- You wear tight-fitting bras or clothes that put pressure on your breasts.
+- You wear tight-fitting under-wire bras or clothes that put pressure on your breasts.

-- Express or pump milk from your breasts: Express or pump out a small amount of milk before you breastfeed.
+- Express or pump milk from your breasts before you breastfeed.
 This will help soften your breast and your nipple, and allow your baby to latch on better.
 Express or pump after you breastfeed if your baby is not emptying your breasts when he feeds.
-Ask for more information about expressing, collecting, and storing breast milk.
+Ask your PHP for more information about expressing, collecting, and storing breast milk.

-- Massage your breasts: Breast massage helps empty your engorged breasts and decrease pain.
+- Massage your breasts.
+Breast massage helps empty your engorged breasts and decrease pain.
 Gently massage your breasts before and during breastfeeding to help increase your milk flow.
 Gently stroke your breast, starting from the outer areas and working your way toward the nipple.
-Breast massage may also help prevent breast engorgement if done in the first few days after giving birth.
+Breast massage may also help prevent breast engorgement if done in the first few days after you give birth.

 Prevent breast engorgement: